nuclex-shared-cpp/Nuclex.Audio.Native/Documents/ContainerFormatOverview.md

 So it comes down to:

     Pages
-      Audio chunks               Each can extend to multiple pages
+      Audio chunks               Each can extend over multiple pages

 Audio chunks are split into packets (I don't see the reason, perhaps UDP transmissions?) and into pages, but a independentlich decodeable audio chunk can cover multiple packets